-- Asking you to consider the following before calling us to help support our customer services team, who are understandably more busy than usual; Can you report anti-social behaviour, a non-emergency repair, make a payment or contact us on our website instead?
-Do you really need to contact us now or can your enquiry wait until a later time?
+- We are asking you to consider the following before calling us to help support our customer services team; Can you make a payment, report a routine repair or contact us on our website instead?

-- Where possible we will continue to process applications for alterations to homes remotely to ensure we are following the government’s guidance on social distancing and protecting you and our staff.
-If your application absolutely requires a site visit, there will be a delay in processing it until we are able to resume our usual service.
+- We are continuing to process applications for alterations to homes remotely to ensure we are following the government’s guidance on social distancing and protecting you and our staff.
+If your application requires a site visit that involves entering the inside of your property, there will be a delay in processing it until we are able to resume our usual service.

 For information from the NHS about the coronavirus, please go to www.nhs.uk/conditions/coronavirus-covid-19/